Boiler-Blockchain/React_app_template/README.md

 - `npx hardhat node`: Start local blockchain
 - `npx hardhat run scripts/deploy.js --network <network>`: Deploy contracts

-## 🤝 Contributing

-Feel free to fork this project and submit pull requests for any improvements.

-## 📄 License

-This project is licensed under the MIT License.

-## 🎓 Learning Path & Next Steps

-### You've Built Your First dApp! 🎉

-Congratulations!
-You now understand:
-- ✅ How smart contracts work
-- ✅ How to deploy to blockchain
-- ✅ How frontend talks to blockchain
-- ✅ MetaMask wallet integration
-- ✅ Reading and writing blockchain data

-### What to Learn Next

-1. **Improve This Project:**
-   - Add a decrement function
-   - Add a reset function (only owner can reset)
-   - Display transaction history
-   - Show connected wallet address
-   - Add multiple counters

-2. **Learn More Solidity:**
-   - Access control (onlyOwner modifier)
-   - Events and logging
-   - Working with mappings
-   - Handling ETH payments

-3. **Advanced Web3 Concepts:**
-   - ERC-20 tokens (cryptocurrency)
-   - ERC-721 tokens (NFTs)
-   - Connecting to multiple networks
-   - Using Web3Modal for wallet connections
-   - IPFS for decentralized storage

-4. **Smart Contract Security:**
-   - Reentrancy attacks
-   - Integer overflow/underflow
-   - Access control
-   - Gas optimization

 ### Recommended Resources for Beginners

 **Solidity Learning:**